schema-repo/schema-repo-tools/README.md

 * `schema-repo.tools.registration.schemaFileExt` : schema files extension to match.
 Defaults to `.avsc` (Avro JSON schema)
 * `schema-repo.tools.registration.subjectNameStrategyClass` : which subject name strategy class to use, see below.
 Defaults to `org.schemarepo.tools.maven.DefaultSubjectNameStrategy`
-* `schema-repo.tools.registration.url` : HTTP URL to the running schema-repo.
+* `schema-repo.rest-client.server-url` : HTTP URL to the running schema-repo.
 Required.

 ### Subject name strategies
 Responsible for determining schema-repo subject name based on the schema file name and path.